praw-dev/prawtools/README.md

 ## modutils

-modutils is a tool to assist Reddit community moderators in moderating their community.
+modutils is a tool to assist reddit community moderators in moderating their community.
 At present, it is mostly useful for automatically building flair templates from existing user flair, however, it can also be used to quickly list banned users, contributors, and moderators.